AI4WORK-Project/sliding-work-sharing/README.md

   - the robot may be blocked and thus unable to continue its work, so that it requires human support
 - depending on the situation, SWS should support the decision if/when a human should be called for help.

-The SWS management decides in how far a human should be involved in the decision.
+The SWS management should decide if/when a human should be called to help the robot.
 This decision depends on:

-- the time of the robot is blocked
+- the time that the robot is already blocked
-- the battery status of robot
+- the battery status of the robot
-- the waiting time for human to available
+- the expected waiting time until the human will come to help

 #### Example Rules